JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Roster->buildMkdocsNav Description**

     buildMkdocsNav

      This function takes in the base export path and outputs the namespace information about all the compiled and written document files as an array structured as a tree.

      This array structure is close, but not quite completely, the format that YAML requires to build the nav option within the mkdocs.yml file.

 !!! example "Example"
     ```php